dowusubekoe-dev/aws_devops/README.md

 - Start the virtual machine.
 - Access the virtual machine using SSH, RDP, or other methods.

+### Creating the First VM
+- Create a directory with any of name of your choice.
+E.g **devops_projects** with a sub-directories of project names
+- Visit the [Vagrant Cloud Boxes](https://app.vagrantup.com/boxes/search) and filter boxes according to hosted providers.
+For this project, I focused on **vmware_desktop** and **vmware_workstation**.
+- Navigate to the sub directory for your project and run `$ vagrant init <box name>`
+In order for the Vagrantfile to work with VMware_ESXi, I found a github project by [Josenk](https://github.com/josenk/vagrant-vmware-esxi) that better explained the configurtions for VMware ESXi so I used it and made modifications.
+My customized [Vagrantfile](/Vagrantfile) can be found in the root of this repository.

 ### Vagrant commands
 There are several Vagrant commands which you can use to control your box.